StarExecMiami/StarExec-ARC/README.md

     * For EKS with a Route53 domain, the URL is `https://`*your_Route53_domain*
   - Put the URL in your browser.
-* More about uploading to be written here.

 ## Documentation